sensu/sensu-docs/content/sensu-go/5.16/sensuctl/quickstart.md

 {{< highlight shell >}}
 sensuctl configure
 ?
 Sensu Backend URL: http://127.0.0.1:8080
 ?
-Username: admin
+Username: YOUR_USERNAME
 ?
-Password: P@ssw0rd!
+Password: YOUR_PASSWORD
 {{< /highlight >}}

 ### Create resources from a file that contains JSON resource definitions